 Their short stubby legs and innocent expressions make them sought after by cat lovers everywhere.
 They have personalities to boot.
 These cats are typically very docile, lovable, and devoted to their owners.
 They get along very well with children and other pets.

-As adults, these kitties weigh between six and nine pounds.
+As adults, these kitties weigh between 6 and 9 pounds.
 If a Munchkin cat sounds like they’re up your alley, you can expect to pay between $1,000 and $1,500.

-The majestic Bombay is a smaller breed of cat, but don’t let this for you.
-These cats are thick and muscular, heavy and their stance.
+The majestic Bombay is a smaller breed of cat, but don’t let this fool you.
+These cats are thick and muscular, heavy in their stance.
 That’s a lot of weight in a tiny package.

-The Bombay is traditionally black, mimicking they are larger panther cousins.
-Bombay’s are often described as being incredibly attentive, intelligent, curious, and affectionate.
+The Bombay is traditionally black, mimicking their larger panther cousins.
+Bombays are often described as being incredibly attentive, intelligent, curious, and affectionate.
 They might have a mind of their own but always make time for their humans.

-Even though this is a compact kitty, it can weigh between eight to 15 pounds as adults.
+Even though this is a compact kitty, it can weigh between 8 and 15 pounds as adults.
 The gorgeous Bombay typically costs somewhere in the range of $700 to $1,200.

 She may be little, but she is fierce.
 The Singapura is an incredibly intelligent, frisky, and adventurous feline.
 They absolutely love being in on the action.
 Their bodies are very muscular, making them excellent climbers.

-This kitty ways only four to six pounds fully grown.
+This kitty weighs only 4 to 6 pounds fully grown.
 The petite little Singapura generally costs between $1,500 and $2,000.

 4. American Curl